chuoique/djqueue/README.md

 `POST` to `http://yourdomain/create/queueName` to start a music queue named `queueName`.

 On the casting device, enable the Chrome extension.
-Log into `play.spotify.com` and enable the "Play `open.spotify.com` URLs in desktop app" setting.
 Log into the Spotify desktop client.
+Make sure that Spotify embeds work in your browser.
 Make sure that pop-up windows are allowed for `http://yourdomain/` and load `http://yourdomain/queueName/cast`.

 To manage your queue, load `http://yourdomain/queueName` on any other device.